jpirko/linux_mlxsw/Documentation/networking/dpll.rst

 * DPLL_EVENT_STATUS_UNLOCKED - DPLL device is in freerun/calibration mode
 * DPLL_EVENT_SOURCE_CHANGE - DPLL device source changed
 * DPLL_EVENT_OUTPUT_CHANGE - DPLL device output changed
+* DPLL_EVENT_SOURCE_PRIO - DPLL device source priority changed
+* DPLL_EVENT_SELECT_MODE - DPLL device source selection mode changed

 ## Device driver implementation

 For device to operate as DPLL subsystem device, it's should implement set of operations and register device via `dpll_device_alloc/dpll_device_register` providing desired device name and set of supported operations as well as the amount of sources/inputs and outputs.
 If there is no specific name supplied, dpll subsystem will use `dpll%d` template will be used to create device name within DPLL subsystem.
-Notifications of adding or removing DPLL devices are created within subsystem itself, but notifications about configurations changes or alarm should be implemented within driver as different ways of confiration could be used.
+Notifications of adding or removing DPLL devices are created within subsystem itself, but notifications about configurations changes or alarm should be implemented within driver as different ways of confirmation could be used.
 Alarms notifications should be implement in driver also.
 All the interfaces for notification messages could be found in `dpll.h`, constats and enums are placed in `uapi/linux/dpll.h` to be consistent with user-space.

 There is no strict requeriment to implement all the operations for each device, every operation handler is checked for existance and ENOTSUPP is returned in case of absence of specific handler.